The 10 Best Customer Service Jobs

-- Customer Service Representative: Customer service representative is the catch-all job title for many different roles in customer service.
+- Customer Service Representative: A customer service representative is the catch-all job title for many different roles in customer service.
 Customer service representatives interact with customers to process orders, provide information about an organization’s products and services, and resolve issues.
 Almost every organization provides some level of customer service, and jobs are plentiful.

-- Technical Support Representative: If you have solid technical skills, product-specific software, application or hardware skills, and the ability to troubleshoot, solve problems, in addition to people skills, consider a tech support role.
-This in-demand job may require a college degree, certification or training.This job could be done remotely.
-For example, Apple hires At-Home Advisors.
+- Technical Support Representative: If you have solid technical skills; product-specific software, application, or hardware skills; and the ability to troubleshoot, solve problems, and deal well with people, consider a tech support role.
+This in-demand job may require a college degree, certification, or training.This job may be done remotely.
+For example, Apple hires At-Home Advisers.

 Most customer service positions require a high school diploma and familiarity with computers.
 Many will provide on-the-job training.
 For management positions, a college degree or experience is required, and excellent communication skills and customer orientation are necessary.
 In a customer service position, you will interact with customers to provide information, handle complaints, and process orders.